faiwer/faiwer-react/README.md

 - It renders HTML-comment for nullable nodes and some fragments.
 Why?
 It helps a lot to keep the reconciliation algorithm simple.
 Took this idea from Angular.
 - No synthetic events.
 I don't see any reason to implement them.
 - All components are memoized by default.
 Why not?
-- No custom DOM-related code.
+- Not too much custom DOM-related code.
 This library is supposed to be simple and silly.
 Whereas React-DOM lib is huge.
 - No modern fiber-driven stuff like `<Suspense>`, `cacheSignal`, or `use`.
 Too much work.
 It took React many years to cook it well :)